lucasg13info/lucasg13info/README.md

 Currently working part-time as a **DevOps Engineer** on an Australian government project, while developing my own products on the side.

-- 🎓 Bachelor's in Computer Science (UNIP, Brazil)
+- 🎓 Bachelor's in Computer Science
 - ☁️ AWS certifications in progress
-- 🥋 Black belt in Jiu-Jitsu & instructor since arriving in Australia
+- 🥋 Black belt in Jiu-Jitsu
-- 🌏 Based in Australia — building my path to Permanent Residency
+- 🌏 Based in Australia
 - ✍️ I write about tech at [lucasrestefano.blog](https://lucasrestefano.blog)

 ---